-BBC initiated the disparity study in January 2020 and will complete the study at the end of January 2021.
+BBC initiated the Disparity Study in January 2020 and completed the study at the end of January 2021 and a draft report was completed in February 2021.
 View the Study Schedule

 BBC has begun working with City staff to collect data on contracts that the City awarded during the study period as well as information about the vendors that participated in those contracts.

 - Community meetings.
-The project team will conduct four community meetings in the City of San Diego.
-During the community meetings, BBC will present information about the disparity study; answer any questions; and solicit participants for any verbal or written testimony that they would like to share regarding their experiences working in the local marketplace.
-Please participate and make sure your insights are included as part of the study process!
+The project team conducted four community meetings in the City of San Diego.
+During the community meetings, BBC presented information about the Disparity Study; answered questions; and solicited participants for any verbal or written testimony that they wanted to share regarding their experiences working in the local marketplace.

 - Data collection.
-The project team will continue to work with the City to collect data on contracts that they awarded during the study period and the vendors that participated in those contracts.
+The project team worked with the City to collect data on contracts that were awarded during the study period and the vendors that participated in those contracts.

 - Data analysis.
-The project team will begin analyzing data that it collects from the City.
-BBC will begin assessing the subindustries that account for most state contracting; the geographical area that is most relevant to city contracting; and the percentage of total contract dollars thatminority-, woman- and disabled veteran-owned businesses received on city prime contracts and subcontracts during the study period.
+The project team analyzed data that was collected from the City.
+BBC assessed the subindustries that account for most state contracting; the geographical area that is most relevant to city contracting; and the percentage of total contract dollars that minority-, woman- and disabled veteran-owned businesses received on City prime contracts and subcontracts during the study period.

 - Availability surveys.
-The project team will begin conducting availability surveys with businesses in the relevant geographic market area that perform work that is relevant to state contracting.
-If we contact your business, please participate in the survey process to help ensure an accurate and comprehensive survey process!
+The project team conducted availability surveys with businesses in the relevant geographic market area that perform work that is relevant to state contracting.